 - Link policies and rules that affect similar data.

 - Simplify writing data policy rules by using one term instead of multiple different column names.

 For example, suppose your company has data that includes personal identification numbers from people in many different countries.
 The columns that contain personal identification numbers are named with abbreviations of the country-specific terms, for example: “SSN” for US Social Security Numbers, “SIN” for Canadian Social Insurance Numbers, “UID” for Indian Unique Identification Numbers, and so on.
 If you create a business term named “Personal identification number” and assign it to all the columns that contain personal identification numbers, knowledge workers then understand that the “SSN”, “SIN”, and “UID” columns contain the same type of information and what that information means.
 You can view the term’s Related content page to see all the data assets that contain personal identification numbers and all the policies and rules that control personal identification numbers.
 You can create a policy with a rule that masks the values in all columns assigned the “Personal identification number” term.

-You must have the Admin role for the Watson Knowledge Catalog app to create terms.
+You must have the Admin role for the Watson Knowledge Catalog service to create terms.
 Other users can only view terms.

 Some Watson Knowledge Catalog plans have limits on the number of terms you can create.